Is your Chihuahua barking at every little noise in the house or garden? You’re not alone. This type of chihuahua barking is called trigger barking.

 “That’s just what Chihuahuas do.”

-What is trigger barking?
+What is Chihuahua trigger barking?

+Most trigger barking is emotional, not “naughty”.
 Your dog hears, sees or predicts something in the environment and the brain instantly asks:

+“Do I need to worry about this?”
 If the answer is yes, the dog reacts.
+Barking.
+Fence running.
+Window charging.
+Scanning.
+Escalating.

 The important thing to understand is that barking often works from the dog’s point of view.
+The person walks away.
+The dog outside disappears.
+The delivery driver leaves.
+The noise stops.
+So the brain learns:

-This is why Chihuahua barking at triggers can gradually become bigger, faster and more intense over time.
+“That behaviour solved the problem.”
+Every rehearsal strengthens the pathway.
+This is why chihuahua barking at triggers can gradually become bigger, faster and more intense over time.

-The Hidden Drivers — Arousal and Prediction
+The Hidden Drivers: Arousal & Prediction

 There are two huge things underneath this behaviour: arousal and prediction.